Saksham-Gupta-24/Saksham-Tech-Education-Scholarship/README.md

 If you have any difficulties or feedback, please don't hesitate to contact me.

-You can reach me at guptasaksham938@gmail.com.
+You can reach me at https://www.linkedin.com/in/saksham-gupta24/ or mail me on guptasaksham938@gmail.com.

 I'm here to assist you and address any concerns you may have.